Faces of Design

 Role & Contributions

-My team wrote a survey asking School of Design alumni about their school and summer experiences, as well as other factors that influenced their current career choice.
-We selected 6 questions from our survey that we felt best showed the journey from student to professional designer:
+My team wrote a survey asking CMU School of Design alumni about their classes and summer experiences, as well as other factors that influenced their current career choice.
+We selected 5 questions from our survey that we felt best showed the journey from student to professional designer:

-The responses we received were anecdotal, compelling and thoughtful.
-In order to keep the integrity of the content, we wanted our design to allow for deeper understanding of the individuals while displaying their interconnectedness as CMU alumni.
-We brainstormed different ways to highlight the connections and surprising similarities between all the diverse stories we received.
+The responses we received were anecdotal and compelling.
+In order to keep the integrity of the content, we wanted our design to allow for deeper understanding of the individuals while displaying their surprising interconnectedness as CMU alumni.
+We brainstormed ways to highlight the connections between the diverse stories we received.

 Exploring 3D Form

-The team explored 2D, screen-based interfaces like these for a while, but then we got the idea to use a 3D interface to increase interactivity.
-We felt that cubes would make an interesting physical form, because they can be reminiscent of building blocks and their connotation of play and exploration.
-Additionally, they have discrete faces that would allow us to clearly hold distinct types of information.
-We decided to put one question on each face of the cube.
+The team explored 2D, screen-based interfaces for a while, but then we got the idea to use 3D objects to increase interactivity.
+Cubes were an interesting form to consider because of their reminiscence to building blocks, bringing connotations of play and exploration.

 We worked to create a visual skin for our cubes that would communicate the meaning of the faces.
 Exploring a range of abstract and literal representations, we looked for ways to visually represent the questions we posed.

-The final cube design shows the designer's position title and company on the top face.
-The other 5 faces each sport a graphic representing one survey question.
-We used simple shapes that suggested letters paired with categorical words, as we found the meaning to be most accessible to people in this form.
+The final cube design (shown above) uses simple shapes that suggest letters, paired with a word representing the question.
+We found the meaning of the faces to be most accessible to people this way.
 The color palette was chosen for being appealing and not too flashy.
-We later used motion to help clarify the intended interaction as well (next section).
+We later used motion to help clarify the intended interaction as well.

-We imagined the piece existing in a space where visitors (of the School of Design, perhaps) can walk up and interact freely.
-To explain the project and how to interact with it, we decided to include an introductory video that would be triggered by sensors when someone walked up.
+We imagined the piece existing in a space where visitors (students at CMU, perhaps) can walk up and interact freely.
+To explain how to interact with it, we included an introductory video that would start playing when someone walked up.
 The team worked on the video script together, and I animated several parts of it.
+The intro is shown in our final project video above.

 Proof of Concept

-As a proof of concept, the team set up a mock installation with the cubes.
-Using wizard of Oz techniques, we projected the digital interface and responsive interactions to communicate the feeling of exploring our census data.
+As a proof of concept, the team set up a mock installation.
+We projected the digital interface and spoofed responsive interactions to convey the feeling of exploring our census data.

 - Exploring collected data and identified points of interest by layering it together